stratisproject/Documentation/source/FullNode/full-node-components-and-features-overview.rst

 Chained Header Tree
 --------------------

 The first thing to realize about the *Chained Header Tree* is that, as its name implies, it is a tree structure that is built out of block headers.
-This is distinct from the blockchain, which does not have branches in it and is made up as full blocks.
+This is distinct from the blockchain, which does not have forks (branches) in it and is made up as full blocks.
 The *Chained Header Tree* relates to a concept known as the consensus tip, which is the height in blocks on the blockchain at which a consensus has been reached.
-If the *Chained Header Tree* becomes aware of a branch which is ahead of the blockchain at the consensus tip, it requests the *Consensus Manager* obtains the blocks for this new branch.
-Once the blocks are obtained, the *Consensus Manager* begins validating the blocks for this potentially interesting branch.
+If the *Chained Header Tree* becomes aware of a fork which is ahead of the blockchain at the consensus tip, it requests the *Consensus Manager* obtains the blocks for this new fork.
+Once the blocks are obtained, the *Consensus Manager* begins validating the blocks for this potentially interesting fork.

 The *Chained Header Tree* represents a potential state of flux around the consensus tip.
-It can potentially proceed with validation on a branch that is ahead of the consensus tip only to then switch to a second branch half way through this.
+It can potentially proceed with validation on a fork that is ahead of the consensus tip only to then switch to a second fork half way through this.

 The *Chained Header Tree* stores the headers it receives in memory and contacts the *Validators* to perform header validation on these headers.